01

 5-year

-Sum of discounted annual savings minus Year 0 transition cost.
-Positive NPV means the deployment creates value at the given discount rate.
+Discounted scenario savings minus the initial transition cost.
+A positive result means the selected assumptions produce value at the chosen discount rate.

 Internal rate of return